gurkirt/corrected-UCF101-Annots/README.md

 but bounding-boxes accuracy temporal labelling accuracy are slightly better than other version.
 Parsing original was going to lead to similar problems.</p>

+### Correction

 <p> So, I went through the pain to look through the annotations of each video.
 I found that around 600 videos annotations of Saha's had some problems and 300 had decent annotations for those videos in either in Weinzaepfel's version or Gemert's version.
 Finally, rest required more intelligent combination of three versions.
 At the the end, we ended up with 3195 videos with good annotations in filename <code>finalAnnots.mat</code>.
 We had to remove 9 videos for which we couldn't manage re-annotation, 3 were test videos and 6 train videos.
 There may be 5-10 videos which still might have some error in annotations.</p>

+### Performance Numbers
-<p>We have evaluated the approach of [1] and [5] and report the performance of their approaches on older annotations from [1] and new corrected annotations annotations.</p>
+<p>We have evaluated the approach of [1] and [5] and report the performance of their approaches on older annotations from [1]
+and new corrected annotations annotations.
+These results are produced on 911 test videos of split 1.</p>

 Below is the table using older annotations from [1]

 <table style="width:100%">
   <tr>
     <th>IoU Threshold = </th>